-Outside of work, my husband and I tackle DIY home projects and enjoy life with our aging goldendoodle.
+Outside of work, my husband and I tackle DIY home projects and enjoy life with our labradoodle.
 I stay physically fit but enjoy a good book at the end of every day, and if I had all the money in the world, I’d own a log home in northern Wisconsin and an apartment in New York City.
 Hey, a girl’s gotta dream!

 The late 1940s.
 I would have loved to get caught up in the post-war celebratory mood and growth of America.
 I also really love the clothes and movies!